 ...Too huggable as well.

-Closing the last breath of distance, Pascal placed a tender kiss on her forehead.
+Pascal closed the last remaining distance between them, and placed a tender kiss on her forehead.

 "Thank you, and good night."

 She never resisted, never recoiled, never even voiced the slightest sound of objection.

 Pascal held onto Kaede until her breathing evened out, until she had drifted away under the rhythmic stroking of her long hair.
 It was the first time he noticed her falling asleep before him.

 It was her way of expressing how truly she had accepted him.